Du Hengyan

 Du Hengyan (杜恒岩 (Dù Héngyán); born July 1951) is a retired general (shangjiang) in the Chinese People's Liberation Army.
-He served as Deputy Director of the Political Work Department of the Central Military Commission.
+He served as deputy director of the Political Work Department of the Central Military Commission.

 Biography

-Du joined the PLA as a serviceman in 1969, and joined the Communist Party of China a year later.
+Du joined the PLA as a serviceman in 1969, and joined the Chinese Communist Party a year later.
 Wei served in the Shenyang Military Region, then the Beijing Military Region.
 In 1996 he became the deputy political commissar of the 28th Group Army.
 In 1998 he was awarded the rank of major general.
 In 2000 he became political commissar of the 65th Group Army.
 In 2005 he became head of discipline and deputy political commissar of the Jinan Military Region.
 In 2007 he was promoted to lieutenant general.
 In 2010 he became political commissar of the Jinan Military Region.
-He attained the rank of General in July 2012, also he was made Deputy Director of the Political Work Department in the same year.
-He was a member of the 17th Central Commission for Discipline Inspection and a member of the 18th Central Committee of the Communist Party of China.
+He attained the rank of General in July 2012, also he was made deputy director of the Political Work Department in the same year.
+He was a member of the 17th Central Commission for Discipline Inspection and a member of the 18th Central Committee of the Chinese Communist Party.